Willie Gay

-Willie Gay Jr. (born February 15, 1998) is an American football linebacker for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Mississippi State.
-He was drafted by the Chiefs with the 63rd overall selection in the 2020 NFL Draft.
+Willie Gay Jr. (born February 15, 1998) is an American professional football linebacker for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs.
+He was selected by the Kansas City Chiefs with the 63rd overall selection in the 2020 NFL draft.

-Early years
+Early life

 Gay attended Starkville High School in Starkville, Mississippi.
 At Starkville High School, he won the 2015 6A State Championship.
 He played in the 2017 U.S. Army All-American Bowl.
-He committed to Mississippi State University to play college football.
+A four-star recruit, Gay committed to Mississippi State University to play college football.

 College career

 Gay played at Mississippi State from 2017 to 2019.
 As a junior in 2019, he played in only five games and missed eight due to suspension.
-After the season, he entered the 2020 NFL Draft, forgoing his senior season.
-During his career, he had 99 tackles, six sacks, three interceptions and a touchdown.
+After the season, he entered the 2020 NFL draft, forgoing his senior season.
+During his career, he played in 31 games, starting six, recording 99 tackles, six sacks, three interceptions and a touchdown.